ucam-department-of-psychiatry/camcops/docs/source/user/client_using.rst

 -------------

 You may want to experiment with the non-anonymous tasks.
-A suggested way is to define a fake patient with an invalid ID number, or perhaps a couple of different sexes.
-For example, an NHS number cannot be a single-digit number, but CamCOPS doesn’t perform NHS number validation, so you could tell everyone in your institution that **FAKEPATIENT, JANE (NHS# 1, female)** and **FAKEPATIENT, JOHN (NHS# 2, male)** are your test patients.
+A suggested way is to define a fake patient with an invalid ID number, or perhaps a few such patients of different sexes.
+For example, you could tell everyone in your institution that **FAKEPATIENT, JANE (mystudyid# 99999, female)** and **FAKEPATIENT, JOHN (mystudyid# 99998, male)** are your test patients.
 Everyone can then feel free to play with those identities, but not to create others.
 However, you may be prohibited from doing this in a clinical environment, in which case you could set up a second training group in your database.
 (The disadvantage of that is the need for users, or their administrator, to select the proper group after